Beast King GoLion: Other allies

-King Raimon is Fala's deceased father and previous ruler of Planet Altea.
+King Raimon is Farla's deceased father and previous ruler of Planet Altea.
 Fifteen years earlier, Raimon went forth to battle against Emperor Daibazaal and his Galra forces.
-He was caught and executed with his wife and elder children, leaving Fala as his only surviving descendant.
+He was caught and executed with his wife and elder children, leaving Farla as his only surviving descendant.
 His body and the keys to the Lions were placed in a royal tomb located right underneath the castle.
-He returns to the world of the living every so often as a ghost to give advice to Fala to help her in her struggle against the Galra Empire.
+He returns to the world of the living every so often as a ghost to give advice to Farla to help her in her struggle against the Galra Empire.